michellecraft64/MCuncoup/README.md

 drv_varySig.m -- driver file the calls McsigFast.m, specifies applied current (Iapp), flName (in flNameB variable), input noise (sigm vector), and required number of spikes (ReqNums variable).

-XPP files to calc bifurcation diagram &amp; PRC in Appendix:
+XPP files to calc bifurcation diagram and PRC in Appendix:
 MCunc.ode

+MAT files:
+dFI.mat -- the FI curve, firing rate (frate) in Hz and input current (Iap_v) in muA/cm^2, with no noise dFIsgmPt5.mat -- same as dFI.mat but with input noise sigma=0.5 dFIsgm1.mat -- same other dFI[].mat but with input noise sigma=1
+dFIsgm1pt5.mat -- same other dFI[].mat but with input noise sigma=1.5

 Sub-directories:
 ~/1dats/  Contains .dat files from long Monte Carlo runs of biopysical MC model (spike times)